Last updated on April 3rd, 2022 at 05:26 pm

 Craft beer festivals are old hat.
 Wine and food festivals, they’re everywhere.

-So Sebring, a small town along the lovely Lake Wales Ridge in Central Florida, is staking a claim for something new — Florida’s first (and only) craft soda festival, the Sebring Soda Festival, April 1-3, 2022.
+So Sebring, a small town along the lovely Lake Wales Ridge in Central Florida, started something new — Florida’s first (and only) craft soda festival.
+It’s the Sebring Soda Festival and it’s April 6-7, 2024.

-The festival, which is in its fourth year, takes place in the historic downtown of Sebring.
-It will give visitors a chance to sample and buy more than 200 sodas.
+The festival, now in its sixth year, takes place in the historic downtown of Sebring and now draws thousands of visitors.
+It gives visitors a chance to sample and buy more than 200 sodas.

-You’ll find traditional ones — colas, ginger ales, root beers, and cream sodas – as well as novel flavors — prickly pear, espresso, peach cobbler, candied bacon, key lime, cucumber and pepper.
+You’ll find traditional ones — colas, ginger ales, root beers, and cream sodas – as well as novel flavors — prickly pear, expresso, peach cobbler, candied bacon, key lime, cucumber and pepper.

 Craft sodas have blossomed besides craft beer, often made by breweries.
 They also have benefited from the growth of cocktail culture and mixologists, along with a growing interest in beverages that can be an alternative to alcohol.